GromNaN/Buzy/README.md

 Simple reverse proxy
 --------------------

-With this 4 lines of code, you can re-send a request and transfert response.
+With this 5 lines of code, you can re-send a request and transfert the response.

 ```php